peter-mghendi/tally/README.md

 | Discord              | No             | ?                      | ?         | ?                                                                                      | ?                         | ?                          | ?                              | ?                            |
 | Web                  | No             | No                     | Yes       | HTML form                                                                              | Infinite                  | HTML form                  | Disable voting                 | Delete poll                  |

-> <sup>1</sup> User-identifiers are colected via some voting channels to identify duplicate votes, and to enable vote editing and deletion.
+> <sup>1</sup> User-identifiers are collected via some voting channels to identify duplicate votes, and to enable vote editing and deletion.
 Twitter does not offer any of these features.

 > <sup>2</sup> Telegram has an anonymous polls feature which I'm not using because it makes it significantly harder to monitor poll results.